 Physical environment: green and blue space

 The provision of good quality greenspace and encouraging access to it has a number of health benefits, promoting both physical health (especially for children) and mental health and wellbeing.
 The Scottish Household Survey publishes data on access to open green or blue (water) space across Scotland, by Index of Multiple Deprivation and local authority of residence, and the results from this survey inform the assessment of the environment-related national outcomes in the Scottish National Performance Framework.
-Differences in data collection due to COVID-19 mean that results from the survey are not directly comparable with those from 2019 and earlier.
+The 2022 Scottish Household Survey saw a return to face-to-face data collection, following changes in methodology in 2020 and 2021 due to the COVID-19 pandemic.
+This means that the 2022 results are not comparable to those from 2020 and 2021.

-There are inequalities in both access to and satisfaction with green and blue space: 62% of adults in the most deprived Scottish Index of Multiple Deprivation (SIMD) quintile lived within a 5 minute walk of green or blue space, compared with 71% in the least deprived quintile.
-The second-least deprived quintile reported the highest proportion of adults with green or blue space within a 5 minute walk (74%).
-Similarly, 72% of those in the most deprived Scottish Index of Multiple Deprivation (SIMD) quintile reported being very or fairly satisfied with their nearest green or blue space, compared to 87% in the least deprived quintile (from Scottish Household Survey 2020 Results Neighbourhoods and Communities Tables, worksheets 7_22 and 7_43).
+There are inequalities in access to green and blue space: Chart 1 shows that 57% of adults in the most deprived Scottish Index of Multiple Deprivation (SIMD) quintile lived within a 5 minute walk of green or blue space, compared with 73% in the least deprived quintile.
+The middle deprivation quintile reported the highest proportion of adults with green or blue space within a 5 minute walk (75%).

 Between June 2020 and September 2021, NatureScot conducted three waves of a survey to investigate the impact of Coronavirus and social distancing on people in Scotland’s engagement with nature.
 Respondents spent more time outdoors from mid-August to early September 2021 compared to the same period in 2019.
 Although a similar percentage of respondents from the most and least deprived SIMD deciles reported that their local greenspaces were in easy walking or wheeling distance from their homes (79% and 80% respectively), only two thirds (67%) of those in the most deprived areas said that their local greenspaces were of a high enough quality to want to spend time there, compared to around three quarters (76%) of those in the least deprived areas.
 There was a correlation between the frequency of visits to the outdoors and the reported accessibility and quality of local greenspaces (Enjoying the Outdoors - Monitoring the impact of Coronavirus and social distancing - Wave 3 survey results).